 Darwin’s Theory of Evolution

 Darwin’s Origin of the Species (1859) revolutionized the understanding of natural order.
 His argument challenged the biblical myth of creation.
-Darwin’s theory of evolution was shared with others of the same cultural background like Jean-Baptiste Lamarck, Charles Lyell, and Robert Chambers.
-Lamarck first outlined his theory of evolution in Philosophie Zoologique where he argued that species learned to physically adapt to their environment.
-He emphasized intelligent adaptation, continuity, development, and stressed co-operation, not a competition like Darwin.
+Darwin’s theory of evolution was shared with others of the same cultural background, like Jean-Baptiste Lamarck, Charles Lyell, and Robert Chambers.
+Lamarck first outlined his theory of evolution in Philosophie Zoologique, arguing that species learned to physically adapt to their environment.
+He emphasized intelligent adaptation, continuity, and development and stressed cooperation, not competition, like Darwin.
 Darwin countered Lamarck by stating an individual takes part in the evolutionary process only through generations; it does not evolve in the course of its life.

 The Darwinian theory draws on older themes of metamorphosis and transformation.
 There was a much older debate about the constancy and transformation of matter that dated back to the Roman philosopher Lucretius (96?-55?
 BC).
 Darwin’s theory emphasized transformation, extinction, and annihilation.
 There is no higher authority, such as a creator that exists outside of the natural order.
 For Darwin, human destiny was placed in human hands; there was hope for unlimited human progress.